 Along O‘ahu’s shores, a little bit of quality is traded for a lot of convenience.
 While many of O‘ahu’s reefs are suffering because of the high population pressure, many are accessible from shore and do not require a boat to reach them.
 Hanauma Bay is the most popular and perfect for families with small children, and the Waikīkī Marine Life Conservation District sits just in front of Sans Souci State Recreational Park on the southeast end of Waikīkī Beach.

 Of course, if you’re willing to spend a bit more, you can jump on a boat tour that will take you farther offshore.
 On these tours, you can snorkel in deeper water, in areas known for their fish and turtle populations.
+A good example of this is the snorkel tour that takes you from Waikiki to one of the most reliable turtle spotting snorkel spot on the island: Turtle Town.

 Read more: You can find a complete list of local snorkeling spots, together with a map, snorkeling tips, and some recommendations for snorkeling tours, in our guide to snorkeling on O‘ahu.